 Usual board basis: Full Board

-Food quality: The food served at Lianshulu is well presented with a touch of imagination; dishes are tasty with a variety of flavours.
+Food quality: Over various visits, including our most recent in December 2016, the food at Lianshulu has been well presented with a touch of imagination; dishes are tasty with a variety of flavours.

-Breakfast consists of a selection of fruit, bread and jam and hot options (eggs, bacon, sausage, etc) cooked to order.
+Breakfast consists of a selection of fruit, bread and jam, with eggs, bacon, sausage etc cooked to order.

-A light two-course lunch is served typically consisting of meat with a salad; pasta salad; or sandwiches with a light dessert.
+A light two-course lunch typically consists of meat with a salad, a pasta salad or sandwiches, with a light dessert.

 Dinner is served from a set menu with a few choices of main course.
-For large groups (15+) the lodge will put on a buffet.
-In August 2013 we ate tuna salad, beef-steak, basmati rice and vegetables and the lemon cheesecake – all of which were delicious.
-This was accompanied with good South African wine.
+Following a starter of smoked salmon with corn fritter, we tucked into stuffed chicken with potatoes and carrots, and a strawberry mousse in a brandysnap basket for dessert – all of which were delicious.
+Our meal was accompanied by a good South African wine.